v-raya/CANS_API/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] I ran all my tests locally which were green.
 - [ ] My code adds no new issues to Code Climate
-- [ ] I ran all the linters for the project.
+- [ ] I ran all the linters and static analyzers for the project (SonarQube, eslint, rubocop, etc).
 - [ ] My code is in a stable state ready to be deployable, but not necessarily complete.
 - [ ] I promise on my honor as a CWDS developer to ensure I don't break the build, to check linters, use best practices, to leave the code in better shape than I found it, and to have a good day.